bank icon

 Clicking the heart icon marks a product as a favourite for 14 days (if cookies are enabled), allowing you to filter and sort favourites at the top of the list.

-• Using a debit card to pay for things in store and online
+• Using your debit card to make purchases in store or online within the UK

 • Setting up direct debits and standing orders

-• Withdrawing money over the counter and at most cash machines.
+• Withdrawing money over the counter or at a cash machine

 Additional fees